cstobey/vclods/README.md

 -------|--------------------------|------------
 mysql | VCLOD_MYSQL_ | The default Engine.
-Used to connect to mysql and mariadb mssql | VCLOD_MSSQL_ | Used to connect to mssql (Microsoft's SQL Server) oracle | VCLOD_OORACLE_ | Used to connect to Oracle.
+Used to connect to mysql and mariadb mssql | VCLOD_MSSQL_ | Used to connect to mssql (Microsoft's SQL Server) oracle | VCLOD_ORACLE_ | Used to connect to Oracle.
 You can use TNS by leaving the HOST variable empty and putting the TNS string in DB variable. postgres | VCLOD_POSTGRES_ |Used to connect to postgres

 Given the found prefix, the following 5 variables are used to make the connection: